 Overseeing the entire aviation industry isn’t a piece of cake.
-The International Air Transport Association (IATA) is the entity that’s been carrying this burden for decades.
+The International Air Transport Association (IATA) has been carrying this burden for decades.
 It relentlessly develops regulations, sets up procedures, creates digital tools – in short, it does everything to make international air transport safe and efficient.
-Read our detailed IATA explainer or watch the video below if you’re not really familiar with what IATA is.

 IATA numbers: verification for air ticket distributors